huaweicloud/terraform-provider-huaweicloud/docs/data-sources/antiddos.md

 ## Argument Reference
 The following arguments are supported:

 * `region` - (Optional) The region in which to obtain the Antiddos client.
-If omitted, the provider-level region will work as default.
+If omitted, the provider-level region will be used.

 * `floating_ip_id` - (Optional) The Elastic IP ID.